 Music Resources has fourteen IBM compatible computers available to patrons which provide access to the library's online public access catalog, the Internet, electronic books, journals, indexes, and databases.
 They are also used by patrons listening to CDs or sound files provided on the course software program (Moodle) or watching DVDs.
 Three videocassette players / monitors, two LP players and three audiocassette / CD players are provided, as well as a cart with an LP player and a CD player when this equipment is needed in locations around the library.

 Music Resources has a Group Room, capacity 15 people, for classes, meetings, seminars and discussion groups.
 The room in equipped with CD, audiocassette and LP players as well as a large-screen monitor for videocassettes, DVDs and laser discs.
 It can be scheduled for semester-long classes or single uses.

 The Music Resources website - http://www.lib.lsu.music/ - is extensive, viable, and dynamic.
 The Music Webliography, a bibliography of music websites, is accessible through the Music Resources website.

-There is collaboration between the Music Resources, the School of Music and its faculty.
+There is collaboration between the Music Resources and the School of Music faculty.
 For example, music faculty members have actively participated in the selection of resources and the donation of materials, as well as the deselection of dated materials.